student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/ClaimPredictions.md

 ## 03 - Cleaning/Wrangling/EDA
 Change headers names.
-Deal with NaN values, replace with appropriate method. split categorical Features and Numerical Features.
+Deal with NaN values, replace with appropriate method.

+split categorical Features and Numerical Features.

 Explore visually both sets of features, to identify next steps.

 Look at potential multicollinearity using a correlation matrix or other approach.

 ## 04 - Pre-Processing Data
 Dealing with outliers.
 Normalization - ie use chosen scaler to transform selected columns into normal distribution as needed for linear regression model.
-Propose: MinMax scaler on 'effective_to_date' and standard scaler on numerical columns
+Propose: MinMax scaler on 'effective_to_date' and standard scaler on numerical columns.

 Encoding Categorical Data fields using OHE.

 Bring categorical and numerical columns back together using pd.concat.

 Define X and y, the y value you are seeking to predict is claim amount.

 Splitting into train set and test dataset using random state, eg 80%:20% .

 ## 05 - Modeling
-Apply linear regression model from sklearn.linear_model Fit over your train data and predict against X test.
+Apply linear regression model from sklearn.linear_model.

+Fit over your train data and predict against X test.

 ## 06 - Model Validation